gridonic/swisscom-easypay/README.md

 if ($checkoutPageResponse->isSuccess()) {
     $paymentId = $checkoutPageResponse->getPaymentId();

-    // or if the submitted CheckoutPageItem is of type recurrent
+    // or if the submitted CheckoutPageItem is a subscription (recurrent service)
     $authSubscriptionId = $checkoutPageResponse->getAuthSubscriptionId();
 } else {
     print_r($checkoutPageResponse->getErrorCode())